trofi/trofi.github.io.gen/posts/292-nix-language-nondeterminism-example.md

 true
 ```

-Usually that is the cutoff when we compare two attrsets.
-But if we add
+Usually that is the cutoff when we compare two attribute sets.
+But if we
-an `extensions` into the picture:
+add an `extensions` into the picture:

 ```
 nix-repl> pkgs.stdenv.hostPlatform.extensions